rusefi/rusefi_documentation/Debug_Mode.md

-Debug fields is an advanced troubleshooting feature allowing one to monitor internal state of some rusEfi subsystems.
+Debug fields is an advanced troubleshooting feature allowing one to monitor the internal state of some rusEfi subsystems.

-In TunerStudio, select "Base Engine Settings -> Debug Mode" and use gauges from "Debug" category.
+In TunerStudio, select "Base Engine Settings -> Debug Mode" and use the gauges from "Debug" category.

 See https://rusefi.com/wiki/index.php?title=Manual:Debug_fields